-79 Belgium, Austria, Czech Republic, Germany, Greece, Portugal, Spain.
+81 Belgium, Austria, Czech Republic, Germany, Greece, Portugal, Spain.

-80 For example, in Germany.
+82 For example, in Germany.

+83 United Kingdom, Ireland, Netherlands, Belgium and Germany (in some proceedings).

-- 58. Fees based on time spent, are the system in some of the countries reviewed.81 The various approach are the following: - a. a remuneration can reward value returned to creditors; - b. any claim for remuneration must be justified (nature of the tasks undertaken, grounds to execute the task and the outcome of the task) in some countries; - c. some countries provide that tasks should only be undertaken (and executed in the manner proposed by the IOH) if a reasonably prudent person, faced with the same circumstances regarding her own affairs, would spend her own money and time in doing what has been done (deploying commercial judgement); and - d. records must be kept of what has been done in some countries. - 59.
-Some countries provide for set amounts (fixed fees or lump sums) under certain circumstances.82 - 60.
-Some of the reviewed countries incorporate rules to coordinate the remuneration of an IOH appointed to two or more insolvency proceedings of enterprises belonging to the same group.
-83The remuneration rates for the interim IOH are not the same as for the final IOH in some countries.
-84
+- 59. Some countries provide for set amounts (fixed fees or lump sums) under certain circumstances.84 - 60.
+Some of the reviewed countries incorporate rules to coordinate the remuneration of an IOH appointed to two or more insolvency proceedings of enterprises belonging to the same group.85The remuneration rates for the interim IOH are not the same as for the final IOH in some countries.86